-The Tinnitus Balance noise generator is available in all four performance levels of Phonak hearing aids (excluding Phonak SkyTM pediatric products).
+The Tinnitus Balance noise generator is available in all Phonak hearing aids, except Phonak SkyTM pediatric products.
 Phonak does not have any recommended clinical fitting guidelines for fitting Tinnitus Balance to children under the age of 18 years.

 The noise produced provides a means of sound enrichment that can be used as part of a tinnitus management program, either in the context of masking or sound therapy.